-5 reasons to buy the older Galaxy S10 instead of Samsung’s brand-new Galaxy S20
+5 reasons to buy the older Galaxy S10 instead of Samsung’s brand-new Galaxy S20, which just launched on Friday

 - Visit Business Insider’s homepage for more stories.

-Samsung’s Galaxy S20 just debuted this week, but don’t underestimate last year’s Galaxy S10.
+Samsung’s Galaxy S20 just launched on Friday, but don’t underestimate last year’s Galaxy S10.

 Although the Galaxy S20 brings new features like an improved camera with a 64-megapixel telephoto camera – and a 108-megapixel wide-angle camera on the Ultra model – there are plenty of reasons to consider the Galaxy S10.
 Even though it doesn’t have the newest camera, it still has an impressive triple-lens setup capable of taking rich and clear photos.